 The new play area, known as Badger play area, has been built on land that gets quite wet and boggy.
 Because of this, the team incorporated a maze of swampy ditches that now collect rain water.
 Going across these are a series of bridges, stepping stones and big tree trunks which lead to a huge badger den in the middle with a larger-than-life, willow badger.

 The largest piece and by far the most noticeable is the large climbing structure in the middle of the park.
 At the top, you will find two dens covered with logs.
 A bridge walkway joins them in the middle and access to them is through a climbing tower at each end.
 One climbing tower has a slide, the other a tunnel and beneath the walkway is a basket swing that easily seats four children.

 Around the badger play area there are also some other swings, a sunken trampoline and 3 climbing trees to challenge you.

 I asked Dexter what marks he would like to give the badger play area out of 10.
 He didn’t understand what I meant so I asked him to tell me a number.
-He gives it 4/10 – but that doesn’t mean anything because he is two!
+Dexter gives it 4/10 – but that doesn’t mean anything because he is two!
 He did say he had a great time though!
 We found it super fun.

 I have not received any compensation for this review.
-I just believe it to be a lovely area and well worth a visit.
+We just believe it to be a lovely area and well worth a visit.
 I can’t tell you the amount of times we have had picnics and barbecues or just spent long days here.
 Please do visit, it’s truly lovely but please also be respectful and follow the park code.

 This post has been linked to #BestandWorst